Nice to meet you.

 While keywords that have a high search volume are important, so are long-tail keyword variations of them.

 However, they are far less competitive to rank for and usually have much more specific customer intent.
-They represent easy wins for your small business that has much higher conversion rates.
+They represent easy wins for your small business with much higher conversion rates.

 18. Understand search intent (aka what your customers are looking for)

 The next step is to understand what a customer wants when they use a specific search term.
-This can help you figure out how to optimize a page for a keyword so customers are more likely to convert.
-It also helps you steer clear of spending resources to rank for a keyword that won’t lead to sales.
+This can help you determine how to optimize a page for a keyword so customers are more likely to convert.
+It also helps you avoid spending resources to rank for a keyword that won’t lead to sales.

 For example, “running shoes for sale” is a good commercial keyword.
 It has the intent to buy built into it.
 On the other hand, “how to clean running shoes” is a more informational keyword.
 The person is more likely just looking for information, not to buy anything.